African wolf: Early writings

 Aristotle wrote of wolves living in Egypt, mentioning that they were smaller than the Greek kind.
 Georg Ebers wrote of the wolf being among the sacred animals of Egypt, describing it as a "smaller variety" of wolf to those of Europe, and noting how the name Lykopolis, the Ancient Egyptian city dedicated to Anubis, means "city of the wolf".

 The African wolf was first recognised as being a separate species from the golden jackal by Frédéric Cuvier in 1820, who described it as being a more elegant animal, with a more melodic voice and a less strong odour.
 The binomial name he chose for it was derived from the Arcadian Anthus family described by Pliny the Elder in his Natural History, whose members would draw lots to become werewolves.
-Eduard Rüppell proposed that the animal was the ancestor of Egyptian sighthounds, and named it Wolfs-hund (wolf dog), while C.H.
-Smith named it "thoa" or "thous dog".
+Eduard Rüppell proposed that it was the ancestor of Egyptian sighthounds, and named it Wolfs-hund (wolf dog).
+Charles Hamilton Smith named it "thoa" or "thous dog".

 Illustration of golden jackal-African wolf hybrids bred in captivity (1821).

 An attempt was also made in 1821 to hybridise the two species in captivity, resulting in the birth of five pups, three of which died before weaning.
 The two survivors were noted to never play with each other, and had completely contrasting temperaments: One pup inherited the golden jackal's shyness, while the other was affectionate toward its human captors.
-English biologist G.J.
-Mivart emphasized the differences between the African wolf and the golden jackal in his writings:
+St. George Jackson Mivart emphasized the differences between the African wolf and the golden jackal in his writings: